 Corrie Chen is an award-winning filmmaker whose shorts have screened at numerous local and international festivals.
-Born in Taiwan and raised in Australia, Corrie is drawn to exploring themes of dichotomy and identity.
-She is a graduate of the Master’s program at the prestigious Victorian College of the Arts (VCA) whose alumni include Oscar-winner Adam Elliot and Robert Luketic.
-She recently participated in the Screen Australia Talent Lab LA Program.
+Born in Taiwan and raised in Australia, she is a graduate of the Master’s program at the prestigious Victorian College of the Arts (VCA) whose alumni include Oscar-winner Adam Elliot and Robert Luketic.

-For television, Corrie directed Sisters (Endemol Shine/Network Ten), which follows the story of three women who discover that they are sisters when Julia finds out that her Nobel Prize-winning father secretly used his own sperm in a number of IVF procedures, and Mustangs FC (Matchbox Pictures/ABC3), about an all-female soccer team.
+Most recently, Corrie has directed and executive produced the online series Homecoming Queens (SBS On-Demand), a semi-autobiographical comedy-drama by Michelle Law which follows best friends Michelle and Chloë, who reinvent themselves after chronic illnesses and overturn their expectations of life, friendship, the future and… pubic hair.
+For television, Corrie directed Sisters (Endemol Shine/Network Ten) which follows the story of three women who discover that they are sisters whose Nobel Prize-winning father secretly used his own sperm in a number of IVF procedures; and Mustangs FC (Matchbox Pictures/ABC3) a series about an all-female soccer team.
 In 2016, she completed directing attachments on US series The Leftovers, following placements on Peter Allen: Not the Boy Next Door, and the third series of Nowhere Boys.

 Across her body of work, Corrie has been nominated for an ADG Award for Best Student Film for Wonder Boy, an ATOM Award for Best Short Fiction for Bruce Lee Played Badminton Too, and was runner-up in the Film category of the QANTAS Spirit of Youth Award.
 Her films have won numerous prizes and honourable mentions, and have screened at Academy-accredited festivals.
 Since graduating from VCA, Corrie has participated in talent labs at Melbourne International Film Festival, and the Berlin Film Festival.